dotnet-campus/dotnetCampus.TagToVersion/README.md

 ## Usage

-The tool can auto find the Version.props file and write the tag name to version file.
+The tool can automatically find the Version.props file and write the tag name to version file.

 ```csharp
 dotnet TagToVersion -t 1.0.2